karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 .. note::

     Database resources currently can't be created by the user.
-For each app environment you create a database is configured for you automaticaly.
+For each app you create a database is configured for you automaticaly.

 Actions API
 ===========